 Don’t miss out on these exciting features:

 - Interactive exhibits– Ever want to launch a foam ball through a giant fan and see how far it can go?
 Give it a try in the science playground!
-There are over 200 interactive exhibits in 5 halls covering several areas of science.
+There are over 200 interactive exhibits in five halls covering several areas of science.
 Currently, these include nutrition, the ocean, life science, the many clever ways that Portland conserves energy, and much more.
-And don’t forget to check the featured, limited time exhibit either!
+And don’t forget to check the featured, limited-time exhibit either!

 - Stop by a class or science lab – While most of the features are hands-on, special classes and labs are all about doing science experiments yourself.
 Experience 3D printers, uncover dinosaur fossils, create your own watershed, learn the shocking facts behind static electricity, and mix chemicals like a mad scientist right in the middle of urban Portland!

 - Enjoy the top-of-the-line planetarium and theater – You don’t have to wait until night to see the stars in Portland.
-The daily starry nights show in the domed theater is just one of the many shows OMSI offers.
+The daily starry night’s show in the domed theater is just one of the many shows OMSI offers.
 Enjoy laser light shows, star parties, and much more in the Planetarium.
-Want to catch a light night movie?
+Want to catch a late night movie?
 Try the Empirical Theater, the largest IMAX screen in Oregon!
-With science documentaries and Hollywood Movies, there’s something to see for everyone!
+With science documentaries and Hollywood movies, there’s something to see for everyone!

 Directions from OMSI to Moving Forward Restoration LLC